the-butterfly-effect/tbe/_posts/2016-01-11-new-levels-by-wuzzy2.md

 There are two more levels that we're going to keep as a secret.
 (Not that it is a real secret - the sources are on github after all).
 Both are nicely complex levels that will take some time to figure out.
 To be honest - I still haven't found the solution to the last level!

 Again, thanks to Wuzzy2 for contributing these great levels!

+In addition to these five levels, Wuzzy has also filed about three dozen issues by now.
+Most of them were real issues, varying from wrong object descriptions to complex bugs.
+I spent significant time over the last week to satisfy all his remarks.
+But TBE will be a better game because of Wuzzy2!

+Wuzzy for president!